SyneRBI/SIRF/UserGuide.md

 | | ignore_segment | "true"
 | | verbose | "true"

+Inserts the collected data into a buffer more suitable for recon processing.

 #### SimpleReconGadget

 input | output | parameters |
 -|
 internal2 | internal3 | none

+Performs a simple 2D fast Fouriertransform along readout and phase encoding direction to transform acquired data from k-space to images space.

 #### GenericReconCartesianReferencePrepGadget